kevinsawicki/faceoff/README.md

 ## Countries

-* GDP graph
+* GDP
-* Population graph
+* Population
-* Most wins graph
-* Most expensive players
+* World cup record
-* Oldest
+* Best finish
+* How many world cups have they played in
-* Youngest
+* Average age
-* Most goals scored
 * First 3 opponents
 * 3 players to watch

-## Players page

-* Graph of where players play professionally
-* List of highest paid players

-## Country page

-* Where do players play professionally
+  * Where do they play?
-* Salary of players
-* Ages of players
-* Number of world cup games played by each player
-* Record
-* Goals scored
-* Goals allowed
-* Best finish
+  * How many goals did they score this year?